chiragbharadwaj/ro/spec/README.md

 #   • The length of a list (could be a sublist)
 #   • A pair of expressions (i.e. a pairing operator)
 #   • The projection functions that find the left-half and the right-half of a
-#       pair, respectively (called the head and tail of the pair)
+#       pair, respectively (called the front and back of the pair)
 #   • An anonymous function from an identifier to expressions (i.e. no curried
 #       functions)
 #   • Function application, but can only apply arguments to a named function